mithun3/axon-fundamentals/README.md

 * They are implemented as (preferably read-only) POJOs that are wrapped using one of the `CommandMessage` implementations.
 * Commands always have exactly one destination.
 * Command messages sent over the Command Bus allow for a result to be returned.
+    - The reason being the sender does not care which component handles the command or where it resides.

 ### Events